100% of your Tax Credit Donations will be used toward:

 Childcare for families in need during fall, winter and spring school breaks.

-Kosher food assistance to inbound elderly individuals and families in need.
+Kosher food assistance to families in need.

 Monthly Tikkun Olam projects that help homeless people and families in need.